 heads due to a pump (if present), elevation, pressure, and velocity.
 The terms on the

 right side are friction loss and minor losses.
 Friction losses are computed using the

 Darcy Weisbach friction loss equation.
 The friction factor for turbulent flow is

 found using the Colebrook equation which represents the Moody diagram. f is the Moody

 friction factor.
-The equations are well-accepted in the field of fluid mechanics and can
+The pipe flow equations are well-accepted in the field of fluid mechanics and can

 be found in many references such as Cimbala and Cengel (2008), Munson et al. (1998), and

 Streeter et al. (1998).